-over multiple lines, and use of multiple message-header fields with the same field-name, described in [H4.2] also apply to SIP.
-The rules in [H4.2] regarding ordering of header fields apply to SIP, with the exception of Via fields, see below, whose order matters.
+SIP header fields are similar to HTTP header fields in both syntax and semantics.
+In particular, SIP header fields follow the syntax for message-header as described in [H4.2].
+The rules for extending header fields over multiple lines, and use of multiple message-header fields with the same field-name, described in [H4.2] also apply to SIP.
+The rules in [H4.2] regarding ordering of header fields apply to SIP.

 The header fields required, optional and not applicable for each method are listed in Table 4 and Table 5.
 The table uses "o" to indicate optional, "m" mandatory and "-" for not applicable.
 "Optional" means that a UA MAY include the header field in a request or response, and a UA MAY ignore the header field if present in the request or response.
 A "mandatory" request header field MUST be present in a request, and MUST be understood by the UAS receiving the request.
+A mandatory response header field MUST be present in the response, and the header field MUST be understood by the UAS receiving the request.
 A mandatory response header field MUST be present in the response, and the header field MUST be understood by the UAC processing the response.
 "Not applicable" means for request header fields that the header field MUST NOT be present in a request.
 If one is placed in a request by mistake, it MUST be ignored by the UAS receiving the request.
-Similarly, a header field labeled "not applicable" for a response means that the UAS MUST NOT place the header in the response, and the UAC MUST ignore the header in the response. "m" indicates a header that SHOULD be sent, but servers need to be prepared to receive requests without that header field.
+Similarly, a header field labeled "not applicable" for a response means that the UAS MUST NOT place the header in the response, and the UAC MUST ignore the header in the response. "m" indicates a header that SHOULD be sent, but servers need to be prepared to receive messages without that header field.
 A "" indicates that the header fields are required if the message body is not empty.
 See sections 10.18, 10.19 and 12 for details.